What does skunk lawn damage look like?

 Risks of Ignoring Skunk Lawn Damage

-How to Prevent Skunk Lawn Damage
+How to Prevent Skunk Lawn Damage?

-Conclusion: Protecting Your Yard from Skunks
+Protecting Your Yard from Skunks

 Skunk lawn damage is easy to spot once you know the signs, from cone-shaped holes to rolled-up turf scattered across the yard.
 These small but destructive habits are tied to their constant search for food, and without intervention, the damage can quickly spread.